YOU ARE EXPLORING

 Cell, Molecular and Cancer Biology Program

-The Cell, Molecular and Cancer Biology graduate program is an interdisciplinary graduate program that involves faculty and researchers from multiple departments on the Indiana University Bloomington campus.
+The Cell, Molecular and Cancer Biology graduate program is an interdisciplinary graduate program that involves faculty and researchers from multiple departments on the Indiana University School of Medicine–Bloomington campus.
 The emphasis of the program is on the fundamental molecular and cellular mechanisms that lead to the proliferative growth associated with cancer.
 The primary objective of this graduate program is to train independent research investigators who can make contributions to their fields of knowledge while working in academic/ government institutions or industry laboratories.
 In addition, students are given the opportunity to explore a multitude of other career possibilities while working toward their degree.
+Alumni from the Cell, Molecular and Cancer Biology graduate program have successful careers in biomedical research, both in university and biotech setting.

 A total of 90 credit hours are required for partial fulfillment of the Cell, Molecular and Cancer Biology PhD degree.
 Of these, 24.5 credits are earned by completing the course requirements for the Cell, Molecular and Cancer Biology major (see below).
 An additional 6-12 credits are earned by completing the requirements for the minor, depending on type.
 All remaining credits are earned through enrollment in M800, independent thesis research.
 Find course descriptions in the University Graduate Bulletin.